LC

 Taxon distribution as listed in assessment

-Within the UAE, this species is widespread within the northern and central desert of the country (Jongbloed et al. 2003).
-It is also known to occur in the Ru'us al-Jibal at elevations up to 1250 m (G.R.
-Feulner, in litt, MEW 2010, Feulner 2011).
-Globally, this species is native to Africa, Pakistan and temperate Asia (Board of Trustees, RBG Kew 2019).
+Within the UAE, it is known from the Ru'us al-Jibal (Feulner 2011), the Hajar Mountains, and the sandy desert to the west of these mountains (Jongbloed et al. 2003).
+It occurs at low and medium elevations up to 1,100 m (Feulner 2011).
+This species is native to northern Africa and the Arabian Peninsula (Board of Trustees, RBG Kew 2019).

 Is there a map available in assessment?